isaaclyman/hackyhack/README.md

 - `CLOSE-ALL-SHAPES` closes all shapes.
 - `CLOSE-POPUP` closes a popup by name, e.g. `CLOSE-POPUP "my cool prompt"`.
 - `CLOSE-ALL-POPUPS` closes all popups.

+**Use caution** when closing the shape you're currently in!
+You'll automatically revert to the previous context.
+It may be better to `USE` a different context _before_ closing the current shape so you can make sure the following commands happen where they're supposed to.

 ### FAKE-CODE